 Something different is happening in one of our art galleries.

 25 paintings in our Bristol School gallery are being loaned to the Musée des Beaux Arts in Bordeaux.
-In the meantime, we’ll be displaying new work by local wellbeing art groups.
+In the meantime, we’ll be displaying new work by local Art on Referral groups.

 The Bristol School was a creative group of professionals and amateurs who worked in the city during the early 19th century.
 They made a unique contribution to the history British art.

 The new works are all contemporary responses to these works.
 How will 21st century Bristolians reflect on these same themes of life, nature and people?

 Art on Referral supports positive mental wellbeing through art.
 Across the city, groups come together to tackle social isolation, improve mental health and explore their creativity.
 Most have been prescribed the courses by their GP or health worker.